phoebella/blacklist/Readme.md

 - If user would like to see the whole blacklist, click 'see blacklist' in context menu.
 - By default, youtube is on the blacklist, user could also edit the blacklist by clicking 'add' or 'delete' button.
 - After setting up the blacklist, you can set the period of time you would like to block the websites on the blacklist.
-- When you start the timer, you would be blocked from visits to all sites on the blacklist till time's up.
-Once you visit the websites on the blacklist, there would be a popup alert showing up every 2 seconds reminding you that you are not allowed to visit the website now.
+- When you start the timer, you would be blocked from visits to all sites on the blacklist.
+Once you visit the websites on the blacklist before time's up, there would be a popup alert showing up every 2 seconds reminding you that you are not allowed to visit the website.

 ---